jbaehne/data-engineering-exercise/README-APPROACH.md

 on files is not as ideal as a push approach.
 THis is due to the listing that is required with a file sink
 5. **Test**: Unit tests are 100% must.
 Also consider running spark locally in your tests to mock scenarios and ensure that your code procudes the expected results with the mocked scenarios.
+6. **Table Manager**: In the code, there is a script that creates tables.
+As this project is moved into prod, the need for a "Table Manager" that stores the table defs, properties etc, would be required.
+This should be a separate service from the pipelines.

 ## Observability